-&lt;sup>13 Reliability is defined in principle 12 of the European Statistics Code of Practice and ESCB Public Commitment on European Statistics.
+13 Reliability is defined in principle 12 of the European Statistics Code of Practice and ESCB Public Commitment on European Statistics.

-&lt;sup>14 Coherence and comparability are defined in principle 14 of the European Statistics Code of Practice and ESCB Public Commitment on European Statistics.
+14 Coherence and comparability are defined in principle 14 of the European Statistics Code of Practice and ESCB Public Commitment on European Statistics.

-IV.1 GROSS DOMESTIC PRODUCT
+III.1 GROSS DOMESTIC PRODUCT